-Yuba County Water Agency's (Licensee or YCWA) continued operation and maintenance (O&M) of the Yuba River Development Project (Project) has the potential to affect fish in the Yuba River downstream of the U.S. Army Corps of Engineer's (USACE) Englebright Dam.
-1
+Yuba County Water Agency's (Licensee or YCWA) continued operation and maintenance (O&M) of the Yuba River Development Project (Project) has the potential to affect fish in the Yuba River downstream of the United States Army Corps of Engineer's (USACE) Englebright Dam.2 Alterations in the timing, magnitude, duration and thermal character of flow, as well as flow fluctuations and changes to sediment transport are a result of Project facilities that may cause direct and indirect affects to habitat necessary for support of fish and aquatic life in the lower Yuba River.

-This study focuses on the overall fish community and especially special-status2 fishes that occur or may occur in the Yuba River downstream of Englebright Dam.
+This study focuses on the overall fish community and especially special-status3 fishes that occur or may occur in the Yuba River downstream of Englebright Dam.
 These special-status fishes include hardhead (Mylopharodon conocephalus), Sacramento splittail (Pogonichthys macrolepidotus) and Sacramento-San Joaquin roach (Lavinia symmetricus ssp.), each of which is listed by the California Department of Fish and Game (CDFG) as Species of Special Concern.